mkliegl/mkliegl.github.io/about.md

 permalink: /about/
 ---

-I am interested in mathematics, machine learning, and data science.

-I hope to maintain a high signal-to-noise ratio on this blog, emphasizing *quality* and *originality* over *quantity*.
+I plan to write about mathematics, machine learning, and data science on this blog.
+I hope to maintain a high signal-to-noise ratio, emphasizing quality and originality over quantity.
+For my GitHub projects, go [here][github-projects].

 ## Research interests